Crown College (Tennessee): Student life

 The Crown College is affiliated with three summer camps: Mount Moriah Christian Camp in Powell, TN, Lake Texoma Baptist Youth Camp in Pottsboro, TX, and Camp Victory near Birmingham, England.

 Crown Christian Publications

 Crown Christian Publications is based in The Crown College, and is a ministry of Temple Baptist Church in Powell.
 Crown Christian Publications is a small publisher that specializes in books on Christian living and devotionals.
-Many of the books are written by the college's president, Dr. Clarence Sexton.
+Many of the books are written by the college's president, Clarence Sexton.